CompPhysics/ComputationalPhysics2/README.md

 Course participants are expected to have their own laptops/PCs.
 We use _Git_ as version control software and the usage of providers like _GitHub_, _GitLab_ or similar are strongly recommended.

-We will make extensive use of Python and C++ as programming languages.
+We will make extensive use of Python and/or C++ as programming languages.

 If you have Python installed and you feel